 "Leaders Eat Last: Why Some Teams Pull Together and Others Don't" by Simon Sinek (focuses on applying leadership lessons in various team settings).

-Facilitate deep reflection on the Trio experience and create a forward-looking strategy for continuous growth and relationship-building beyond the program.
+During Jam Session 10, Team Coaches will facilitate deep reflection on the Trio experience and create a forward-looking strategy for continuous growth and relationship-building beyond the program.

 Reflection and growth are key to sustaining progress.
 This session helps solidify the lessons from the Trio and create a roadmap for future development.
 By reflecting on personal growth and leadership skills, and setting future goals, you’ll ensure continued learning and maintain strong relationships, both within the Trio and beyond.